Cluemore/lifelink-hospital-dashboard/README.md

-# LifeLink AI+ Multi-Hospital Dashboard — Phase 4
+# LifeLink AI+ Multi-Hospital Dashboard

 LifeLink is a multi-hospital emergency-response platform.
 This repository contains the **hospital-facing React web client**: the operational console used by an authenticated hospital to review allocated emergency requests, accept or reject them, assign its resources, follow road routes, and progress accepted cases.